raw-labs/assignment_devops/README.md

 This service is a NodeJS app.
 As such, it manages its dependencies in a package.json file, `npm install` installs the dependencies in a folder called `node_modules`.
 Unit tests can be executed by running `npm test`.

 ## The assignment
-The requirement is to incorporate a proper CI/CD methodology.
-We suggest GitLab with GitLab runner since it is what we use in production.
-You can create a free account at [https://gitlab.com/](https://gitlab.com/).
+The requirement is to incorporate a proper CI/CD methodology and produce the associted manifests.
+You may use the solution of your choice (Gitlab, Github Actions, ...)

 Addtional requirements include the following:
-- [ ] Test should be run on the pipeline and it should not be able to proceed if it fails
-- [ ] The app should be deployed to a Kubernetes cluster (take a look at Minikube)
+- [ ] The app should be deployed to a Kubernetes cluster
 - [ ] Multiple feature branches should be able to live alongside each other in the cluster
-- [ ] Gather metrics from deployed application
+- [ ] Infrastructure as Code handling monitoring
-- [ ] Alerting in-case of anomalies in application
+- [ ] Gather metrics and implement alerting for failed requests

 Upon successful execution, you will present your process, technical decisions and outcome to us.